 Pompey was given the task and resources to put a stop to this situation.
 He divided the mediterranean into a number of sectors and with some 500 galleys and 250,000 men he managed to capture the pirates and their strongholds within three months.
 But rather than putting his captives to death he dispersed them as slaves across Roman territories.
 Along with this he gave land to the towns where the former pirates had been sent.

 The Roman people were so overjoyed with the result that suggestions were made to send Pompey to terminate the ongoing war with Mithridates in the East.
 Julius Caesar was a formal supporter of this proposal in the senate and Cicero also made a brilliant speech in favour.
 The counter argument was that no general until then had ever held so much power.
 The result however was that Pompey was placed in charge of all forces outside Italy.
+This consolidation of power was a further element in the deepening crisis of the Roman Republic.

 Under Roman rule the Asiatic peoples were in a terrible state of poverty and misery.
 Many had had to borrow from money lenders and/or deliver themselves into slavery.
 The mistreatment they were putting up with from the Roman money lenders and usurers soon delivered them into the hands of Mithridates to wage war against the Romans for a third time.
 The Roman consul Lucullus had attempted to right the state of affairs by making laws against usury and to govern interest and taxes but these were ill accepted by his countrymen and even his own soldiers mutinied.